Special note for applicants using

 Can I enroll part-time in the MFA program?
 Our MFA program is a full-time, residency-based program.
 Most of our classes are held in the afternoons, and completion of the program requires 48 hours of coursework, generally completed within three years.
+The degree must be completed within five years.
 While students occasionally take an extra semester or two to finish, a student who lives beyond daily commuting distance, or who works full-time during the day, will likely have difficulty completing the program.
 Perhaps more importantly, we encourage students to immerse themselves in the full range of events and opportunities offered by our literary community; we believe such involvement is as valuable to the life of the writer as what goes on in the classroom.

 How do I apply?
 Your application to the MFA program in Creative Writing at UNC-Wilmington will be submitted online to UNCW’s Graduate School.
 Along with your online application, you are required to upload an electronic copy of your manuscript (the writing sample), your personal essay (also called a statement of interest, purpose, or intent), and email addresses for three recommenders.
 In addition to the application materials submitted online (manuscript, essay, and recommenders' email addresses), you will need to mail to the Graduate School your transcripts.
 More >